Sweden’s first 3D-printed house

 3D printed house in Beckum, Germany.

-3D-printed tiny-house in Tumba/Sweden.
+3D-printed Tiny House in Tumba/Sweden.

 3d printing structure tiny house sweden.